lowern1ght/resume-lwnight/README.md

 ## Pet projects

-1. [**Garther**](https://github.com/lowern1ght/Garther) - an open project on a production-ready forum engine on a microservice architecture using the DDD, 12FA approach
+1. [**OpenTrader**](https://github.com/lowern1ght/OpenTrader) - is an advanced cryptocurrency trader bot based on microservice architecture.
+   It is a powerful solution that utilizes a wide range of advanced technologies...

 ---

-2. [**Otto**](https://github.com/lowern1ght/Otto) - Microservice weather checker web application on docker with a web interface on React, according to the 12FA approach
+2. [**Garther**](https://github.com/lowern1ght/Garther) - an open project on a production-ready forum engine on a microservice architecture using the DDD, 12FA approach

 ---

-3. [Sharee](https://github.com/lowern1ght/Sharee) - a commercial web server for exchanging local changes for an internal relational database with its own authorization on tokens and the interface on RazorPages
+3. [**Otto**](https://github.com/lowern1ght/Otto) - Microservice weather checker web application on docker with a web interface on React, according to the 12FA approach

 ---

+4. [Sharee](https://github.com/lowern1ght/Sharee) - a commercial web server for exchanging local changes for an internal relational database with its own authorization on tokens and the interface on RazorPages

+---

-4. [AlercroyBot](https://github.com/lowern1ght/AlercroyBot) - my open source template project for telegram bot with quick command settings when launching the application with documentation
+5. [AlercroyBot](https://github.com/lowern1ght/AlercroyBot) - my open source template project for telegram bot with quick command settings when launching the application with documentation

 ## Educations